Zhiyuan-Amos/blog/_posts/2023-02-07-test-principles.md

 readtime: true
 ---

 The purpose of writing tests is to "support the ability to change.
 Whether you're adding new features, doing a refactoring focused on code health, or undertaking a larger redesign, automated testing can quickly catch mistakes, and this makes it possible to change software with confidence."<sup>[1][1]</sup> This is obvious, but the purpose of writing tests is sometimes forgotten and replaced by unhelpful metrics like achieving a certain code coverage.
-So, keep this in mind as you read the rest of the article.
+Keep this in mind as you read the rest of the article.

-This article will cover pointers on writing tests across the different levels of the test pyramid including:
+This article covers pointers on writing tests for different levels of the test pyramid including:

-1. Internal (i.e. implementation details that do not impact the end-user consuming the software)
+1. Internal
 2. Unit
 3. Integration

-E2E tests are not covered as I haven't had the opportunity to deep-dive and write tests at that level.
-Prior to publishing this article, I had the opportunity to apply these pointers below at my workplace and found them to be helpful.
+(E2E tests are not covered as I have not had the opportunity to deep-dive and write good E2E tests)

 Then, we will cover some general principles that are applicable to all levels of the test pyramid.

 ## Test Pyramid

-### Disprefer Internal Tests
+### Internal Tests

+Internal tests refer to tests that cover implementation details that do not impact the end-user consuming the software.

 > Maintainable tests are ones that "just work": after writing them, engineers don't need to think about them again until they fail, and those failures indicate real bugs with clear causes...
 You shouldn't need to touch that test again as you refactor the system, fix bugs, or add new features.<sup>[2][2]</sup>